corvid-dev/UFuel/README.md

 You should see the meal_library.db be created.

-2a.
+2. Build Docker:<br>
    Windows: Build Docker using PowerShell:
    Install Docker Desktop for Windows.
    Navigate to the UFuel directory in Powershell or in the VSCode terminal.
    Then run rebuild_launch_docker.ps1.
 Sample command below: